A Designer on Recreating the Cali-Cool Vibe, Anywhere

 Opt for bright wall art.

-Rethink that gallery wall in the hall with an outdoor-inspired aesthetic.
+in the hall with an outdoor-inspired aesthetic.
 Swap in imagery that emulates the quintessence of California: beach, flowers, surfing…the list is endless.